nervosnetwork/ckb-auth/docs/cardano.md

 ```

 ### Signature
 Signatures are structured using [CBOR](https://datatracker.ietf.org/doc/html/rfc7049).
-In order to ensure compatibility with cadrano-cli and the security of transactions, some modifications have been made to the original structure here:
+In order to ensure compatibility with cardano-cli and the security of transactions, some modifications have been made to the original structure here:
 The transaction hash of the Input is passed into ```generate_sighash_all``` function in ckb-auth as a hash.

 | byte string | length | data |